optimisticninja/scripts/README.md

 Various scripts for deployment, etc.

 ```
 deploy-tar.sh             == Configurable script to deploy the contents of a tarball to Apache2
 deploy-tar-daemon.sh      == Same as above but watches for /tmp.site, add the cronjob in the TXT file
+cross-compiler-install.sh == Install GCC/Binutils, pass it the architecture
 ```